 In 2011, the NAIS Commission on Accreditation added a requirement to its Criteria for Effective Independent School Accreditation that asks schools undergoing accreditation to provide evidence of a thoughtful process of collecting and using student learning data.

 As a result of the new accreditation requirement, NAIS partnered with Indiana University's Center for Evaluation and Education Policy (CEEP) to conduct a three-year study on the use of the High School Survey of Student Engagement (HSSSE) with independent school students.
-From 2013 to 2015, more than 90 independent schools participated in HSSSE in order to gather data about the attitudes, perceptions and beliefs of students about their school work, the school learning environment, and their interaction with the school community.
+Since that time, hundreds of independent schools have participated in HSSSE in order to gather data about the attitudes, perceptions and beliefs of students about their school work, the school learning environment, and their interaction with the school community.

 Participating schools have used the results to: